heitornobrega/job-insights/README.md

 ![Cover Image](https://raw.githubusercontent.com/heitornobrega/job-insights/main/.images/job.png)

-This project aimed to implement data analyses on a set of job data.
-These analyses were incorporated into a web application built with Flask, a popular web framework in the Python community.
-Additionally, I had the opportunity to write tests for my data analysis implementation and, as an extra challenge, I wrote a new route and view using Flask.
+This project is a website that aims to display job data.
+These data were incorporated into a web application built with Flask, a popular web framework in the Python community.
+Additionally, I had the opportunity to write tests for the application and, as an extra challenge, I wrote a new route and view using Flask.

 The data used in this project has been extracted from the Glassdoor website and obtained through Kaggle, a platform providing datasets for data scientists.